RoboManipal-9-0/Libraries/BotBase/README.md

 - **<font color="#FFB300">HardwareSerial</font> \*botDebuggerSerial** : This is the serial over which debugger messages are sent.
 It must be initialized beforehand (using the _Serial.begin_ function).
 It's also mentioned as _debugger serial_ at places.

-- **<font color="#CD00FF">int</font> debuggerPriorityLevel** : This variable is to signify the verbocity needed by the user while debugging.
+- **<font color="#CD00FF">int</font> debuggerPriorityLevel** : This variable is to signify the verbosity needed by the user while debugging.
 Messages having priority lesser that this will not be displayed on the _debugger serial_.

 ##### Member functions
 - **<font color="#CD00FF">void</font> <font color="#5052FF">setNumberOfWheelsTo</font>(<font color="#FF00FF">int</font> number)** : Sets the *NUMBER_OF_WHEELS* value to the passed *number*.
 It's a good idea to make a call to this in the constructor of the derived classes.